Letzcod/Letzcod/README.md

 Hello Iam Prabhanjan Savanur
-Iam a student at BMS Institute of Technology Yalahanka Banglore Doing my Engineering course in Information Science field Iam a Full-stack developer with a love for open-source projects.
+Iam a student at BMS Institute of Technology Yelahanka Banglore Doing my Engineering course in Information Science field Iam a Full-stack developer with a love for open-source projects.
 Python enthusiast and web development aficionado.
 Current Location: Yalahanka Banglore